oracle-quickstart/oci-arch-ci-cd/README.md

 ## Step 5: Add the github token to Jenkins UI

-On the Jenkins UI, In Manage Jenkins screen on the left , Click Configure System.
+On the Jenkins UI, In Manage Jenkins option on the left , Click Configure System.

-Scroll Down a bit and you will see `GitHub` section.
+Scroll down a bit and you will see `GitHub` section.

 Under that, Click on `Add Github Server` and then again `Github Server` from the dropdown.
 This opens up a window.